Imbolc & Butser Imbolc

 Imbolc Fire Festival celebrates Imbolc every other year (see listing under February Variable Dates).
 As well as ceremonies organised by Wiccan and Pagan groups throughout the country (and too numerous to list here) there are celebrations for Imbolc organised each year at Butser Ancient Farm on a weekend near February 1st.
 All of the major Celtic festivals are marked at Butser including the spectacular Beltain (see separate article).
 Click here for their website and to buy tickets: http://www.butserancientfarm.co.uk/

-In 2024 the Butser Imbolc was on Saturday 3rd February from 2-4pm- 2025 details are yet to be announced but likely to be on Saturday 1st February (follow website link above for tickets and full details).
+In 2025 the Butser Imbolc should be on Saturday 1st February from 2-4pm (follow website link above for tickets and full details).

 A tasty vegetarian stew with a choice of different breads was included in the ticket price in 2019, and was served around 2pm, with another refreshment break around 3pm.